benbrastmckie/ModalHistory/README.md

 > Problem Set #4: Bimodal Logic (due prior to class week 06)

+- Kripke, Saul A. “Letter from Saul Kripke to A. N. Prior, Sept.
+3, 1958,” September 3, 1958.
+- ———.
+“Letter from Saul Kripke to A.N.
+Prior, Oct.
+13, 1958,” October 13, 1958.
+- Prior, Arthur N. Past, Present and Future.
+Oxford, New York: Oxford University Press, 1967.
+- ———.
+Time and Modality.
+Westport, Conn.: Greenwood Press, 1955.
+- **Thomason, Richmond H. “Indeterminist Time and Truth-Value Gaps.”
+Theoria 36, no. 3 (1970): 264–81. https://doi.org/10.1111/j.1755-2567.1970.tb00427.x.**

 ### [Week 05: Montague and Kaplan](https://github.com/benbrastmckie/ModalHistory/blob/master/2_intensional_semantics/05_week/05_week.md) (Mar 10)

+- **Montague, Richard.
+“The Proper Treatment of Quantification in Ordinary English.”
+In Approaches to Natural Language: Proceedings of the 1970 Stanford Workshop on Grammar and Semantics, edited by K. J. J. Hintikka, J. M. E. Moravcsik, and P. Suppes, 221–42.
+Dordrecht: Springer Netherlands, 1973. https://doi.org/10.1007/978-94-010-2506-5_10.**
+- Kaplan, David.
+“Demonstratives: An Essay on the Semantics, Logic, Metaphysics and Epistemology of Demonstratives and Other Indexicals.”
+In Themes From Kaplan, edited by Joseph Almog, John Perry, and Howard Wettstein, 481–563.
+Oxford University Press, 1989.
+- Dorr, Cian, and Jeremy Goodman.
+“Diamonds Are Forever.”
+Noûs 54, no. 3 (2020): 632–65. https://doi.org/10.1111/nous.12271.

 ### [Week 06: "The Construction of Possible Worlds" (Brast-McKie)](https://github.com/benbrastmckie/ModalHistory/blob/master/2_intensional_semantics/06_week/06_week.md) (Mar 17)